ccencisoj/react-absoluted/README.md

 # React-Absoluted

-react-absolute es un envoltorio de react que **funciona como una combinación de position absolute y fixed**.
+react-absolute is a react wrapper that **works like a combination of position absolute and fixed**

-Los elementos con position absolute:
+Elements with position absolute:
-- Generan scroll cuando el tamaño es mayor al viewport
+- They generate scroll when the size is greater than the viewport
-- Quedan fijos en la posición definida con respecto al padre
+- They are fixed in the defined position with respect to the parent

-Los elementos con position fixed:
+Elements with position fixed:
-- No generan scroll cuando el tamaño es mayor al viewport
+- They do not generate scroll when the size is greater than the viewport
-- Quedan fijos en la posición definida con respecto al viewport
+- They are fixed in the defined position with respect to the viewport

-Este envoltorio queda fijo en la posición definida con respecto al padre y no genera scroll cuando el tamaño es mayor al viewport.
+This wrapper is fixed in the defined position with respect to the parent and does not generate a scroll when the size is greater than the viewport.

 ## Getting started